 Skeeter Hunt RATpedition!

-On Sunday, August 21, 2022, one member of the Southeast Ohio Radio Adventure Team performed a successful activation of Strouds Run State Park (K-1994) as part of the Parks on the Air (POTA; link) program while also participating in the New Jersey QRP Club's Skeeter Hunt (link) field operating event as Skeeter #28.
+On Sunday, August 27, 2023, one member of the Southeast Ohio Radio Adventure Team performed successful simultaneous activations of Tu-Endie-Wei State Park (K-1994) and Lewis and Clark National Historic Trail (K-4572) as part of the Parks on the Air (POTA; link) program.

-Eric also submitted his log to the World Wide Flora and Fauna in Amateur Radio (WWFF; link) program for an operation at Strouds Run State Park, KFF-1994.
+Eric also submitted his log to the World Wide Flora and Fauna in Amateur Radio (WWFF; link) program for an operation at Tu-Endie-Wei State Park, KFF-1823.

 Attribution: Skeeter Hunt Logo copyright NJ QRP Club.